• Skip to main content

 Cleaning Felt and Felt Apparel Items

 Cleaning felt fabric can be a bit of a challenge.
 It’s often not as simple as just throwing an item into the washer or dryer.
 Felt can be machine washed, but care should be taken and the gentle cycle should be used.
-Many items that have been glued can also be washed, but generally each glue will have a set of washing requirements.
-Many are waterproof, but might require items to be hand washed, washed on gentle, and turned inside out.
+Many items that have been glued can also be washed, but generally, each glue will have a set of washing requirements.
+Many are waterproof but might require items to be hand-washed, washed on gentle, and turned inside out.
 Felt fabric should never go in the dryer.
-Many fabric glues will require an item to be air dried anyway, so this helps preserve both the felt fabric and the fabric glue.
+Many fabric glues will require an item to be air-dried anyway, so this helps preserve both the felt fabric and the fabric glue.

 Types of Felt

 Not all felt is created equal.
 Felt can be made from synthetic, man-made fibers, or can be made from natural fibers like wool.
 Some felts are a blend of both synthetic and natural fibers.
 Each project will have unique needs and there are actually different kinds of felt that can be purchased.
 Felt varies in thickness.
-Felt can be quite thin or can be thick enough to use for punch needle work.
+Felt can be quite thin or can be thick enough to use for punch needlework.
 Acrylic felt is generally the kind of felt used for crafting.
 This felt is more delicate.
 Felt made from wool is more durable and can be used for many more projects other than crafting.

 Recommended Reading: